chahuja/lru/README.md

 Using `-cuda <gpu-id>` for `char.py` and `generate.py` gives the option of choosing a device on a multi-gpu machine.
 If you wish to run train the model on a cpu, use `<gpu-id> = -1`.

 Note: Currently multi-gpu training is not supported.

+### Other Implementations
+* A nice gist of the LRU Cell in [Tendorflow](https://gist.github.com/simonnanty/8f6667310a94f0c18bda10a1d5ff578c) by @simonnanty.